runicscribe/worldbuilding-docs/dae-machina/culture/peoples/language.md

 | Astus         | Guile |
 | Roburus       | Strength |

-Most modern Ael languages are based in aldar, but most have diverged substantially.
+Most modern Ael languages are based in aeldar, but most have diverged substantially.

 The 'jinn language is the closest to the origional Aeldar, and uses to the same script.